NHL Team Marketer

 What does it mean when TV announcers say that you're not even allowed to disseminate REPORTS of a game's action without a team's consent??
 I understand not rebroadcasting it obv, but I can't even WRITE about what I SAW?

-Asked by Jessy almost 12 years ago
+Asked by Jessy over 12 years ago

 No idea, that some legal shit that I try to avoid like the plague!